 - iv) Create a poster: Each team will create a poster presenting their work.
-Members of the faculty, the University community and local engineers will be invited to view the posters, discuss them with the participants and offer comments to the course coordinator who will evaluate both the poster and the group's support of their work. - v) Submit Progress Report Memos: Each team will prepare and submit progress report memoranda to the course coordinator at the submission of the proposal, at the submission of the interim report and on the final report.
+Members of the faculty, the University community and local engineers will be invited to view the posters, discuss them with the participants and offer comments to the course coordinator who will evaluate both the poster and the group's verbal support of their work.
+Marking of the models and prototypes is not part of the judges mandate.
+Models and prototypes are to be graded by the advisor. - v) Submit Progress Report Memos: Each team will prepare and submit progress report memoranda to the course coordinator at the submission of the proposal, at the submission of the interim report and on the final report. - vi) Reflection: Each team member will prepare an individual reflection on project management and how their work experience relates to PEO's work experience requirements.